-You might feel a bit sore and uncomfortable the next day, but this rarely lasts for longer than a week.
 You will have a watery discharge from your vagina for about three weeks after the operation, but you might not have any bleeding.

 Rules about driving vary from country to country, but in many places you can drive again the day after this surgery.
 You should check the rules where you live.